This tutorial will walk you through adding and managing accounts and users.

 If you're reading this, you likely already have a New Relic organization.
 When you sign up for New Relic, your New Relic organization is created.
 The organization structure represents a New Relic customer: it's what contains everything relevant to a customer's use of New Relic: their accounts, their users, and their data.

 When a New Relic organization is created, it contains a single account.
 A Standard edition organization can only have a single account, but Pro and Enterprise edition organizations can add more accounts.
 Each account has its own account ID, and that ID is used for some account-specific tasks, like making API calls.

-When your organization is created, it has several default access grants, which grant the two available default groups access to specific roles, and a specific scope of accounts.
+When your organization is created, it has two default user groups with access to roles and accounts already assigned.
 When you add users via the UI, there are two default groups that you can assign your users to:

-- Admin: can use and configure observability features for that initial account, and the ability to view and configure organization-level settings (like adding accounts or managing users).
+- Admin: can use and configure observability features for that initial account, and the ability to view and configure administration settings (like adding accounts or managing users).

-- User: can use and configure observability features, without the higher level organization capabilities.
+- User: can use and configure observability features (but lacks access to the higher level administration settings).

-You can see the default access grants created for these groups by going to the Access management UI:
+You can see the access assigned for these default groups by going to the Access management UI:

 Pro and Enterprise edition organizations are able to add custom groups, or bring in groups from their identity provider.